Optimal transport in Lorentzian synthetic spaces, synthetic timelike Ricci curvature lower bounds and applications: Introduction

 \subsubsection{Synthetic timelike Ricci curvature lower bounds via optimal transport}

 The relation between optimal transport and timelike Ricci curvature bounds in the \emph{smooth} Lorentzian setting has been the object of recent works by McCann \cite{McCann} and Mondino-Suhr \cite{MoSu}.
-The key idea is that timelike Ricci curvature lower bounds can be equivalently characterised in terms of convexity properties of the Bolzmann-Shannon entropy functional $\Ent(\cdot|\mm)$ along $\ell_{p}$-geodesics of probability measures.
+The key idea is that timelike Ricci curvature lower bounds can be equivalently characterised in terms of convexity properties of the Bolzmann-Shannon entropy functional $\Ent(\cdot|\mm)$ along $\ell_{p}$-geodesics of probability measures (where, for smooth Lorentzian manifolds, $\mm$ is the standard volume measure).
 Recall that, for a probability measure $\mu \in \Prob(X)$, the entropy $\Ent(\mu|\mm)$ is defined by

 if $\mu = \rho \, \mm$ is absolutely continuous with respect to $\mm$ and $(\rho\log(\rho))_{+}$ is $\mm$-integrable; otherwise we set $\Ent(\mu|\mm) = +\infty$.
 We denote $\Dom(\Ent(\cdot|\mm)):=\{\mu\in \Prob(X): \Ent(\mu|\mm)<\infty\}$. \\The following definition is thus natural.